-We brought you the opportunity to take part in the Windy River Virtual Relay by running or walking at your convenience, or socially distanced with a determined and energetic group of friends, family or colleagues in this memorable virtual relay!
-Our participants ran and walked on their neighborhood streets, trails, parks and kept up with the rest of their team through social media and our unique app!
+We are bringing to you the opportunity to keep moving this winter with the December Movement Virtual Relay.
+Participate by running or walking at your convenience, socially distanced with a determined and energetic group of friends, family or colleagues in this memorable virtual relay!
+Run or walk on your neighborhood streets, trails, parks and keep up with the rest of your team through social media and our unique app!
 Movement is so important to ensuring mental and physical well-being.
 We believe in the power of sport to uplift each of us, and in these times it’s never been more important to help each other achieve balance in mind and body.
 We will continue to do all we can to help the world achieve that goal.

 When choosing your route, avoid crowded areas.
-When running give 6 feet or more of distance between you and others.
-Run solo, or with housemates only.
+When running or walking give 6 feet or more of distance between you and others.
+Run or walk solo, or with housemates only.

-Do not go out for a run if you are feeling sick.
-Wear a mask while running.
+Do not go out for a run or walk if you are feeling sick.
+Wear a mask while running or walking.
 Avoid touching high traffic surfaces like traffic buttons (use an elbow if needed).
 Avoid spitting and shooting snot rockets.
 Wash your hands upon your return home.

-Run against traffic so that you can see oncoming cars.
+Run and walk against traffic so that you can see oncoming cars.
 Stick to sidewalks.
 Stay to the right and pass on the left.
 Stay observant for other pedestrians and vehicles.